 - Thyroid disease (A thyroid condition may result in having your baby early)

 - Type 1 or type 2 diabetes.
 Both type 1 & 2 diabetes can result in fetal macrosomia: birthing a large baby.

 High-Risk Pregnancy Environmental Triggers

-Keep in mind that unhealthy lifestyle habits can affect a pregnancy as well.
+Keep in mind that unhealthy lifestyle habits can affect pregnancy as well.
 Smoking, excess alcohol consumption and illicit drug use will increase your risk of pregnancy problems.
 In fact, drinking during pregnancy exposes your unborn child to many health risks, some fatal.

-Furthermore, if you smoke you could give birth to a baby with a low birth weight.
+Furthermore, if you smoke you could give birth to a baby with low birth weight.
 If you struggle with unhealthy lifestyle issue, contact your doctor so that you can access help for these problems.

 Some problems occur, even when a woman is healthy.
 Many of these can’t be anticipated or develop without an explanation.

 Will My Prenatal Care Be Different With a High-Risk?